maomincoding/mettle-doc/doc/en/other/tsx/index.md

 ## Use

-[createMettleApp](/tool/createMettleApp/) The project scaffolding tool is installed by default, just select the `mettle-tsx` or `mettle-tsx-apps` template.
+[createMettleApp](/tool/createMettleApp/) The project scaffolding tool is installed by default, just select the `mettle-ts` or `mettle-apps-ts` template.